cboettig/docker-swc/README.md

 your saved container.

 ### Possible TODOs

+- [ ] Secure the login for the iPython Notebook

 * add Anaconda: default install starts from a 300mb which seems like overkill
 * add Python IDEs: with Wing or PyCharm; both have installers; or just Spyder?